zvdas/3DModelApp/procedure.md

 7. Generate new service in app folder for model upload & retrieve ng g s services/modelcr

-8. Add ModelListComponent & ModelUploadComponent to exports array of @NgModule of model.module.ts file

-9. Open src/app folder and start editing app.component.html file
+8. Open src/app folder and start editing app.component.html file
     <router-outlet></router-outlet>
-    <app-model-upload></app-model-upload>

-10. Start the app on local server on default port 4200 and open in browser by using the following command ng serve --open
+9. Start the app on local server on default port 4200 and open in browser by using the following command ng serve --open

-11. Start a json server on localhost which will store the model using the following command json-server --watch .\src\app\files\model.json
+10. Start a json server on localhost which will store the model using the following command json-server --watch .\src\app\files\model.json

-12. Start editing the model.json file
+11. Start editing the model.json file
     {
         "model": []
     }

-13. Generate a class using the following command ng g cl classes/model
+12. Generate a class using the following command ng g cl classes/model

-14. Start editing the model.class.ts file
+13. Start editing the model.class.ts file
     export class Model {
         modelstring:string;
         filename:string;